City of Phoenix

-City of El Mirage
+City of Chandler

-Regional Program Manager
+Senior Policy Program Manager

 The Executive Committee consists of at least three Regional Council members who are elected at the annual meeting to serve for one year (until the next annual meeting).
 The Executive Committee is required to include the Chair, Vice Chair and Treasurer of the Regional Council as ex-officio members.
 In June 2002, the Executive Committee was expanded to seven members to allow for additional participation by the member agencies.
 The MAG By-Laws indicate that the business that arises between meetings of the Regional Council can be conducted by the Executive Committee.
 The Executive Committee also serves as the Finance Committee.

-City of Scottsdale
+Mayor, City of Chandler

 Mayor, City of El Mirage

-Mayor, City of Tempe
+Mayor, City of Avondale

 Mayor, City of Buckeye

-Mayor, City of Glendale
+Mayor, Town of Gilbert

 Mayor, City of Mesa